|Size:||5.5 in x 8.5 in|

 “This book is brimming with insights into the text as well as with clear and direct application.
 A refreshing contrast to the great number of low-calorie atonement books on the market.”

-Simon Gathercole, reader in New Testament studies, University of Cambridge; fellow and director of studies in theology, Fitzwilliam College
+Simon Gathercole, Professor of New Testament and Early Christianity, University of Cambridge; Fellow and Director of Studies in Theology, Fitzwilliam College

 “The theological glue that holds the gospel facts together is the substitutionary atonement of Jesus Christ.
 Yet no concept is more unique and audacious to the Christian faith than that of a crucified Messiah and Savior.
 Regrettably, for too long this has been the subject of academia more than the church, until now.
 Through fourteen expositions that cover redemptive history, Dever and Lawrence have provided an extensive, simple, and practical guide to grasping this subject without compromising its complexity.
 This study is more than important to understand; it is imperative.
 Few books have fueled my worship of the Savior like this one.
 Read it and expect to find yourself on your knees in wonder at the gospel.”